Venue: Remote Meeting - Teams Live Event. View directions

 (b) That powers be delegated to the Head of Planning, Regeneration and Development to settle any necessary planning conditions, and to agree a Section 106 agreement in line with the issues set out in the recommendation and as resolved by the Planning Committee.

 To receive information relating to Appeals and Informal Hearings, and appoint Members as appropriate.

 The Committee noted that there was no information to receive regarding appeals and informal hearings.

 Action taken in accordance with the Ordinary Decisions (Council Business) Urgency Procedure

 To raise any matters of concern in relation to decisions taken under the above procedure and reported on the Official Members' Weekly News.

-The Committee noted that no action had been taken since the last meeting.
+The Committee noted that no action had been taken.